apache/predictionio/docs/manual/source/datacollection/eventapi.html.md

 title: Collecting Data through REST/SDKs
 ---

-**Event Server** is designed to collect data into PredictionIO in an event-based style.
+**Event Server** is designed to collect data into Apache PredictionIO (incubating) in an event-based style.
 Once the Event Server is launched, your application can send data to it through its **Event API** with HTTP requests or with `EventClient`s of PredictionIO's SDKs.

-INFO: All PredictionIO-compliant engines support accessing the Event Store (i.e. the data store of Event Server) through [PredictionIO's Storage API](http://docs.prediction.io/api/current/index.html#io.prediction.data.storage.package).
+INFO: All Apache PredictionIO (incubating)-compliant engines support accessing the Event Store (i.e. the data store of Event Server) through [Apache PredictionIO (incubating)'s Storage API](http://docs.prediction.io/api/current/index.html#io.prediction.data.storage.package).

 ## Launching the Event Server

 INFO: Before launching the Event Server, make sure that your event data store backend is properly configured and is running.
-By default, PredictionIO uses Apache HBase, and a quick configuration can be found [here](/install/install-linux.html#hbase).
+By default, Apache PredictionIO (incubating) uses Apache HBase, and a quick configuration can be found [here](/install/install-linux.html#hbase).
 Please allow a minute (usually less than 30 seconds) after HBase is started for its initialization to complete before starting the Event Server.

-Everything about PredictionIO can be done through the `pio` command.
+Everything about Apache PredictionIO (incubating) can be done through the `pio` command.
 Please add PIO binary command path to to your `PATH` first.
 Assuming PredictionIO is installed at `/home/yourname/PredictionIO/`, you can run

 ```
 $ PATH=$PATH:/home/yourname/PredictionIO/bin; export PATH